-I will explain how to delete the specific package from SCCM Cache by providing the PackageID /Content-ID and Delete folder, which exceeds a particular size.
+I will explain how to delete the specific package from the SCCM Cache by providing the PackageID /Content-ID and Delete folder, which exceeds a particular size.

 SCCM Cache Clean UP with Specific Package ID or Content ID

-Recently I came across a specific requirement to remove the content from SCCM Cache based on the Package id.
+Recently I came across a specific requirement to remove the content from SCCM Cache based on the Package ID.
 Delete the SCCM cache folder with the script.
 You have to provide the package ID or content ID of the folder you want to delete.

 CAS.log – The Content Access service.
 Maintains the local package cache on the client.